waytoolongnamae/japanese-tatemae-translator/web/README.md

 A simple, mobile-friendly web interface for the Japanese Hedging Translator.

+> ⚠️ **Important**: This is an educational and satirical tool.
+The translations exaggerate communication patterns for learning purposes.
+Not recommended for real professional or personal use.
+See the [main README](../README.md) for full disclaimer.

 ## Features

 - 📱 **Mobile-First Design**: Optimized for smartphones and tablets